Open Access Terms and Conditions

 by Robert Kirkbride

-This investigation of the studioli examines their position in the Western tradition of the memory arts, an approach not previously considered.
-Drawing on the densely layered imagery in the studioli and text sources readily available to the Urbino court, it examines how architecture equipped the late quattrocento mind with a bridge between the mathematical arts, which lend themselves to mechanical pursuits, and the art of rhetoric, a discipline central to memory and eloquence.
-As subtle ramifications of material and mental craft, the studioli offered the Montefeltro dukes models for education and prudent governance, extending an ancient legacy of open-ended models conceived to activate the imagination and exercise the memory.
+The studioli of the ducal palaces at Urbino and Gubbio, Italy, demonstrate architecture's capacity to transact between the mental and physical realms of human experience.
+In Architecture and Memory: The Renaissance Studioli of Federico da Montefeltro, Robert Kirkbride investigates the position of the studioli in the Western tradition of the memory arts, an approach not previously considered.
+Drawing on the densely layered imagery in the studioli and text sources readily available to the Urbino court, he examines how architecture equipped the late quattrocento mind with a bridge between the mathematical arts, which lend themselves to mechanical pursuits, and the art of rhetoric, a discipline central to memory and eloquence.

 Caught in the Crossfire: Adrian Scott and the Politics of Americanism in 1940s Hollywood